syncfusion-content/uwp-docs/uwp/Charts/Interactive-Features.md

 ![Tooltip customization support in UWP Chart](Interactive-Features_images/Interactive-Features_img6.jpeg)

 N> The `ChartTooltipBehavior` is commonly used for all series to customize the tooltip.
 You can use the attached `ChartTooltip` properties in a series if you need to customize the appearance of the tooltip based on a particular series.
-Series attached properties is considered as high precedence.
+Series attached properties are considered as a high precedence.

 ## TrackBall